Adaptation using spatially distributed Gaussian Processes: Discussion

 \section{Discussion}

-The paper provides the first theoretical guarantees for method of spatial distribution applied to Gaussian processes.
+The paper provides the first theoretical guarantees for the method of spatial distribution applied to Gaussian processes.
 Our general results show that the resulting approximation to the posterior provides optimal recovery (both in the case of known and unknown regularity parameter) of the underlying functional parameter of interest in a range of models, including the nonparametric regression model with Gaussian errors and the logistic regression model.
 As specific examples of priors we considered the popular Mat\'ern process and integrated Brownian motion, but in principle other GP priors could be covered as well.
 The theoretical findings are complemented with a numerical analysis both on synthetic and real world data sets, where we also proposed a novel aggregation technique for aggregating the local posteriors together, which empirically outperformed the close competitors.

 The main advantage of spatial distribution of the data is the ability to adapt the length scale of the prior in a data-driven way, which was highlighted by both theory and numerical illustration.
 The latter showed that the combination technique of the local posteriors is highly important and can substantially influence the performance of the method.
+We also demonstrated that spatially distributed GPs can adapt to different local regularities of the true function, hence can potentially outperform the original GP.

 Our results, although formulated for Gaussian processes, in principle rely on general Bayesian nonparametric techniques, adapted to the spatially distributed architecture and hence can be potentially extended to other classes of priors.
 Also, in the theoretical results univariate functional parameters were considered for simplicity, but the results could be extended to higher dimensional covariates.
 Another interesting extension is to derive theoretical guarantees for the proposed aggregation techniques beyond the ``glue together'' approach covered by this paper.
 These extensions, although of interest, are left for future work.